fvpneukirchen/sicredi/README.md

 For service documentation I used ``Swagger``, adding descriptions to the services exposed.

 ### API Versioning
 I'm following ``URI Versioning`` and this can be easily achieved using proper mappers.
-For this project, ``mapstruct`` [https://mapstruct.org/](https://mapstruct.org/) is being used to generate mapper between DTO and Entities.
+For this project, ``mapstruct`` [https://mapstruct.org/](https://mapstruct.org/) is used to automatically generate mappers between DTOs and Entities.

 ### Lombok
 This project uses ``Lombok`` [https://projectlombok.org/](https://projectlombok.org/) which automatically generates boilerplate code.

 ### Logging
 This project uses the Annotation ``@Log4j2`` from ``Lombok``.